 - 1. When a team goes up by twenty-four (24) or more points, mercy rule will be enforced. - 2.
-On defense, the team that is winning by twenty-four (24) or more CANNOT rush the QB nor return interceptions.
-Interceptions will be downed at the spot they are caught. - 3.
-On offense, U6 that are winning by twenty-four (24) or more will have ONLY FOUR (4) downs total to score. - 4.
+On defense, teams winning by twenty-four (24) or more points CANNOT blitz or return interceptions, and their opponents may use the 4th down option without penalty. - 3.
+On offense, U6 teams that are winning by twenty-four (24) or more will have ONLY FOUR (4) downs total to score. - 4.
 On offense, U8 and up teams that are winning by twenty-four (24) or more will have ONLY THREE (3) downs total to score. - 5.
 On offense, given the number of downs that teams in mercy rule have to score, there are NO fourth (4th) down options for U8 and up teams while they are in winning by mercy rule.

-XXI.
+XXII.
 Playing Time